This post may contain affiliate links, please see our policy for details.

 I always decorate our tree with family in mind and with all of our memories from the past 30 years.
 Our girls would get several ornaments every year as gifts and we always picked up an ornament from the places we visited on vacations, so we have quite a collection.
 I offered to let the girls take theirs when they moved out, but they both wanted me to keep them so we could continue the family tree tradition.

-Each ornament has a wonderful memory attached to it and it’s so fun to pull them all out and revisit Christmases past as I hang them.
+Each ornament has a wonderful memory attached to it so it’s fun to revisit Christmases past as I hang them.
 The very first ornament that I ever bought after we got married was a Santa.
 I remember that it cost $25, which seemed so expensive at the time.
 He always gets a spot front and center on the tree every year and is carefully wrapped when it’s time to put everything away.

 Besides the explosion of red I also used a lot of greenery, mainly preserved boxwood.
 I love that you can use it year after year and it always looks great.

-I also made a plaid wreath, with a burlap bow, for the front door (I told you I was mad for plaid!).
-I’ll be sharing tutorials on my projects next week.
+I also made a plaid wreath, with a burlap bow, for the front door.
+I told you I was mad for plaid!
+Next week, I’ll be sharing tutorials on my projects.

-I’m so glad that you stopped by to see my Christmas living room finally decorated, sans the tools and kitchen cabinets.
+I’m so glad that you stopped by to see my Christmas living room finally decorated.

 There’s only 14 days left until Christmas.
 Have you decorated yet?